limbernie/WSHooker/README.md

 2. Prevents child processes from spawning when the malicious script tries to run a command or program in a new process

-3. Sinkholes DNS query or terminates network socket
+3. Sinkholes DNS query and terminates network socket

 4. Prevents file copy/write

-5. Prevents Registry key/value write
+5. Prevents Windows Registry key/value write

 6. Terminates dangerous COM objects:
    - `InternetExplorer.Application`